by Tracy C. Brown

 [I could] stand in the middle of Fifth Avenue and shoot somebody [and not] lose any voters.

-(9) Beware of knee-jerk hotheads and bullies on these forums.
-Public school playgrounds have them and so do these artifact-collecting and treasure-hunting forums.
+(9) Beware of knee-jerk hotheads and bullies on these artifact collector and treasure hunter forums.
+Public school playgrounds have them and so do these forums.
 Some artifact collectors just plain hate professional archaeologists—some with an almost perfect hatred.
 In my honest opinion, those few people tend to be the hotheads and bullies on these forums.
-If you are a professional archaeologist or archaeology student—and you do or say something they perceive to be incorrect, off-color, or offensive—and it does not take very much—the hotheads and bullies will come after you with a passionate, single-minded, and enduring vengeance for every hurt artifact collectors have ever felt at the hands of professional archaeologists for the past 60 years.
+If you are a professional archaeologist or archaeology student—and you do or say something they perceive to be incorrect, off-color, or offensive—and it does not take very much—the hotheads and bullies will come after you with a passionate, single-minded, and enduring vengeance for every hurt artifact collectors have ever felt at the hands of professional archaeologists across the past 60 years.